Summary

 General

 This Privacy Policy applies to all Personal Information collected by Annature Pty Ltd ACN 642 595 015 (Annature).
-Annature is committed to complying with its obligations under the Act in respect of that information.
-In this Privacy Policy, we explain how and why we collect your information, how we use it, and what controls you have over our use of it.
+Annature is committed to complying with its obligations under the Privacy Act 1988 (Cth) (Act) in respect of that information.

 Please read this Privacy Policy carefully.
 Your use of any part of our Website or Services will constitute your consent to the collection, transfer, processing, storage, disclosure and other uses of your Personal Information in accordance with this Privacy Policy.
 If you do not agree with the terms and conditions of this Privacy Policy, please do not use our Website or Services.

 This Privacy Policy is subject to change at our discretion.
-The current version will always be available on our website at www.annature.com.au.
+The current version will always be available on our Website at www.annature.com.au.

 Definitions